Testing and exporting your emails with Beefree

 I foolishly emailed my test flyer to an inaccurate email address.
 Is it gone forever or saved somewhere?

 Hi Michelle, thanks for your comment.
-Unfortunately, from our side, there's nothing we can do when the message is sent.
+From our side, there's nothing we can do when the message is sent.

 Hello, I have problems when exporting to GMAIL and also when sending test emails.
 They look bad on iPhone.
 I am using iPhone 11.
 What to do to make them look good on iPhones also?
 I am using Bee Pro.